schwilklab/schwilklab.github.io/_pages/data-code.md

 ---
 ### Software ###

 My software projects are on [GitHub][schwilk-github].
-My lab also has a GitHub account where we work on lab projects and were I also have some tools that may be of most interests to my students: [My student Emacs configuration][emacs-ss], [a collection of pandoc templates organized into a build system][pandoc-build-system], and [our protocols repo][protocols].
+My lab also has a GitHub account where we work on lab projects and were I also keep some tools of interest to my students: [My student Emacs configuration][emacs-ss], [a collection of pandoc templates organized into a build system][pandoc-build-system], and [our protocols repo][protocols].

 ### Online data and source code for published papers  ###